gkbrk7/nodejs-learning-demo/README.md

 > All the necessary files are in Introduction directory \
 > `node_modules` including `fs, path, url, events, http, querystring` mentioned in this section \
 > Usage of some modules explained with a simple example

+## ES6 Features

+> Some new features of ecmascript 6 added \
+> There features explained by comparing the ES5 \
+> some of ES6 features will be used in express project.

 ## Npm